gauravmeee/My_md_Notes/👨‍🚒📚 CS Exam/📕 OOPS/▶️✔️ Tutorial_OOPS (Harry).md

 #### Pure Virtual Functions

-**Pure virtual function** is a function that doesn’t perform any operation and the function is declared by assigning the value `0` to it.
+**Pure virtual function** is a ==function that doesn’t perform any operation and the function is declared by assigning the value `0`== to it.
 Pure virtual functions are declared in abstract classes.
 -> It make necessary for the Derived Class to override the virtual function and thus Abstraction class
 #### Abstract Base Class
-**Abstract base class** is a class that has at least one pure virtual function in its body.
-The classes which are inheriting the base class must need to override the virtual function of the abstract class **otherwise compiler will throw an error.**
+==**Abstract base class** is a class that has at least one pure virtual function in its body.== The ==classes which are inheriting the base class must need to override the virtual function== of the abstract class **otherwise compiler will throw an error.**
 ```cpp
 class Tutorial{
     protected: